3

 David Holland Evans, Elder, Brown & Seubert

 Downtown Eugene is a vibrant neighborhood characterized by a mix of rental properties and historic homes.
-Apartments cater to university students and faculty, conveniently located near bus routes and bike paths leading to the University of Oregon.
-Single-family homes from the 1920s, including Craftsman-inspired bungalows and traditional houses, add colorful charm to the area.
-Victorian homes from the 1890s and modern townhouses built post-2020 provide diverse architectural styles.
-The neighborhood boasts several parks, such as the 100-acre Skinner Butte Park with its scenic lookout and rock climbing wall, and the Owen Rose Garden with over 4,500 roses.
+Apartments cater to university students and faculty, while the community features numerous bus stops from Lane County Transit and paths that lead to the University of Oregon, 2 miles away, and beyond.
+Single-family homes encompass a diverse mix of Craftsman-inspired bungalows, traditional houses, 1890s Victorians and modern townhouses built after 2020.
+The neighborhood boasts several parks, including the 100-acre Skinner Butte Park, with its scenic lookout and rock climbing wall, and the Owen Rose Garden, which features over 4,500 roses.
 The north and south bank trails along the Willamette River offer over 2 miles of paved paths.
-Local attractions include the 5th Street Public Market with specialty stores like Elephant’s Trunk and Rhythm & Blooms, and dining options such as Magpie Coffeeshop and Gordon Tavern.
-The Lane County Farmers Market, open year-round, adds to the list of things to do.
-Monthly events like the First Friday ArtWalk and performances at the Hult Center and McDonald Theatre enrich the cultural scene.
-The neighborhood is served by the Lane Transit District, with bus routes and dedicated bike lanes facilitating easy access to the university and beyond.
-Schools in the area include highly rated Edison Elementary School, Roosevelt Middle School, and South Eugene High School.
-North Eugene High School also offers various Career and Technical Education courses.
-The University of Oregon, located about 2 miles east, is a top choice for local graduates.
+Local attractions include the 5th Street Public Market, featuring specialty stores like Elephant’s Trunk and Rhythm & Blooms, as well as dining options such as Magpie Coffeeshop and Gordon Tavern.
+The Lane County Farmers Market, open year-round, is also a neighborhood staple.
+Events include the First Friday ArtWalk and performances at the Hult Center for the Performing Arts and the McDonald Theatre.
+Schools in the area include Edison Elementary School, Roosevelt Middle School, and South Eugene High School, all highly rated by Niche.

 Frequently Asked Questions